-Because Designer 2.0 M5 and later releases hide or display the user interface and features based on the version of the engine that you are working on, driver configuration filenames are important.
+Because Designer hides or displays the user interface and features based on the version of the engine that you are working on, driver configuration filenames are important.
 You need to store the version information in the configuration filename, according to a well-defined format:

-base name[-type]-idm engine version-configuration file version.xml
+base name[-type]-idm engine version-configuration file version . xml